International Federation for Human Rights

-The International Federation for Human Rights (Fédération internationale des ligues des droits de l'homme; ') is a non-governmental federation for human rights organizations.
+The International Federation for Human Rights (Fédération internationale pour les droits humains, FIDH) is a non-governmental federation for human rights organizations.
 Founded in 1922, FIDH is the third oldest international human rights organization worldwide after Anti-Slavery International and Save the Children.
-As of 2020, the organization is made up of a federation of 192 organizations from 112 countries, including Israel and Palestine, including Ligue des droits de l'homme in over 100 countries.
+As of 2025, the organization is made up of a federation of 196 organizations from 115 countries.

 FIDH is nonpartisan, nonsectarian, and non-governmental.
 Its core mandate is to promote respect for all the rights set out in the Universal Declaration of Human Rights, International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights.

+Between 2009 and 2012, FIDH conducted 280 international missions focused on fact-finding, trial observation, solidarity, and advocacy in nearly 80 countries.

 FIDH coordinates and supports collaborations with intergovernmental organizations.

 Overview

 FIDH was established in 1922, when it united ten national organizations.
+In 1927, the FIDH proposed an international declaration of human rights for adoption by states, followed by a bill of human rights in the 1930s.
+Neither initiative was adopted before the outbreak of the Second World War.
+In the 1940s and 1950s, FIDH was among the first organizations to conduct international trial observations.
 As of 2020, the organization comprises a federation of 192 organizations from 112 countries, including Israel and Palestine.
 FIDH coordinates and supports the activities of its member organizations at the local, regional and international levels.
 FIDH is not linked to any party or religion and is independent.
 It also has a consultative status before the United Nations, UNESCO and the Council of Europe, and observer status before the African Commission on Human and Peoples' Rights, the Organisation internationale de la Francophonie and the International Labour Organization.

 In addition, FIDH has "regular contact" with the European Union, Organization for Security and Cooperation in Europe (OSCE), Organization of American States, United Nations Development Programme, World Trade Organization, International Monetary Fund, World Bank, and Organisation for Economic Co-operation and Development.

 FIDH's mandate "is to contribute to the respect of all the rights defined in the Universal Declaration of Human Rights."
 It aims to make "effective improvements in the protection of victims, the prevention of Human Rights violations and the sanction of their perpetrators."
 Its priorities are established by its World Congress and International Board, which counts 22 members, with the support of its International Secretariat, which has 45 staff members.

+In 2025, FIDH was designated as an 'undesirable organization' in Russia.

 Funding

+In 2000, FIDH's annual budget was US$2 million.
 FIDH's total income in 2012 was €5,362,268 (nearly US$7.1m), of which approximately 80% came from "grants and donations".
 To view current financial statements, FIDH publishes its annual financial statements on its website.